gedaiu/trial/README.md

 ## How it works

 The `trial` executable creates a custom main that will be embedded with your code.
-The build is created using `dub` and for now it's mandatory to use the `trial` command alongside with `dub`.
+The build is created using `dub` embeded as a library, so you don't need to install dub to use this runner.
 All the parameters that you provide to trial will be passed directly to `dub`.
 Right now trial provides only the `--test` or `-t` option that will filter the discovered tests.
 For example `trial -t "The user should see a nice message when one test is run"` will run only the tests that contain that string in the name.